Table of Contents

 What are Delaware Jail Records?

-Delaware jail records are all the documents and forms kept together in one file about a person who has committed a crime and has been entered into the system.
-Delaware maintains a huge database of inmate records starting from the time of arrest then progressing all the way through incarceration and parole.
-Everything that occurs in the inmate's life including facility moves, charges, court rulings, sentencing, health screening, and altercations gets entered into their jail record.
+Delaware jail inmate search records are all the documents and forms kept together in one file about a person who has committed a crime and has been entered into the system.
+The state maintains a huge database of inmate records starting from the time of arrest then progressing all the way through incarceration and parole.
+Everything that occurs in the inmate's life including facility moves, charges, court rulings, sentencing, health screening, and altercations gets entered into their prison record.
 These records are frequently updated as new events occur.

 Criminal Justice Quick Facts

 Delaware parole population as of the beginning of 2016 counted 425 people, 52 paroles per 100.000 population.
 That’s by 38 people less compared to the previous year, which has decreased by 8.9%.